Richard-Bensley-Ltd/TheSuite/training/training.md

 ## Binary Logs

-We can display events in the binary log from with MariaDB:
+We can display events in the binary log from within MariaDB:

     SHOW BINLOG EVENTS [IN 'log_name'] [FROM pos] [LIMIT [offset,] row_count]